By: Brandon Pytel

 Following in Her Grandfather’s Footsteps

-After graduation, Cromwell went on to learn more about the industry, taking several different professional roles and eventually becoming a principal at THP Limited, Inc. At THP, Cromwell developed a large network, while gaining knowledge in various aspects of the industry.
+After graduation, Cromwell went on to learn more about the industry, taking several different roles and eventually becoming a principal at THP Limited, Inc. At THP, Cromwell developed a large network while gaining knowledge in various aspects of the industry.

-Cincinnati Business Courier named Cromwell one of their Forty under 40 in 2017, which honors young professionals who are making a difference in their business and the Cincinnati community.
+In 2017, Cincinnati Business Courier named Cromwell one of their Forty under 40, an honor which recognizes young professionals making a difference in their business and the Cincinnati community.
 This recognition gave her an additional network.

-The award also proved to be a tipping point that inspired a change.
+This award also proved to be a tipping point, inspiring a change.

 “I felt like something was missing,” says Cromwell.
 “I wanted more challenge and to be a voice and a mentor for those who may not think engineering is possible for them.”

 “I grew up in a family business with an atmosphere based in teamwork and collaboration,” Cromwell says.
 “There’s always been part of me that wanted that experience.
+That entrepreneurial spirit drove me.
 I wanted more challenge and more ownership.
-I wanted to make a difference in my profession.”
+I want to make a difference in my profession.”

 Trailblazing for Women Engineers